Convert Technical Atmosphere to Centimeter of water (at to cmH2O)

 How do you convert at to cmH2O formula?

-The main formula to convert at to cmH2O is to multiply at value by 1000.
+The main formula for the conversion of the at value to cmH2O amount is to multiply the at value by 1000.

 There are 1000 Centimeter of water in 1 Technical Atmosphere.To convert from Technical Atmosphere to Centimeter of water, multiply your figure by 1000 (or divide by 0.001).